Join an Existing Data Exchange

 ||To maximize participation and remain operational, it is important to observe some best practices:

-- You likely will need to sign a user agreement, which governs the relationships among partners and their use of data in the exchange.
+- You may need to sign a user agreement called a Trading Partner Agreement, which governs the relationships among partners and their use of data in the exchange.
 For more information on the role of agreements on the Exchange Network, please refer to the Data Access and Exchange Policy and the Trading Partner Agreement Procedure.
-Many exchanges provide model agreements that you can use if appropriate.
+Some exchanges provide model agreements that you can use if appropriate.
 Consult the FCD or flow profile on the Exchange Network website for flow-specific expectations.

 - To stay current with any modifications to the flow schema, you should regularly check the schema change log associated with the flow, and subscribe to EN Alerts.